Defining a Captive or BPO Sourcing Strategy for Shared Services

 iPollingTM Results Review

 A recent Peeriosity iPollingTM question asked about the overall strategy related to outsourcing Shared Services processes.
-The results suggest that 54% of member companies follow either a captive, or a captive with selective outsourcing approach, with 12% indicating that BPO was the primary approach followed.
-34% of responses indicate an even mix between a hybrid approach that was trending to more captive, and a hybrid approach that was trending to include more BPO.
+The results suggest that 54% of member companies follow either a captive or a captive with a selective outsourcing approach, with 12% indicating that BPO was the primary approach followed.
+34% of responses indicate an even mix between a hybrid approach that was trending to more captive and a hybrid approach that was trending to include more BPO.
 Here are the details:

 Regarding the primary location of service centers for member companies, 42% are in North America, 21% are in India, 8% are in Eastern Europe, and 4% are in Europe, with 25% having a broad mix across geographic regions.
 This isn’t surprising, since the profile for many of Peeriosity’s member companies, where over 50% have revenue greater than $10B per year, is to have headquarters in North America with global operations for manufacturing and sales.